 - Perform other duties as assigned.

 6.1.4 Faculty Travel

 While attendance at professional meetings is encouraged, any faculty member planning to travel on Mines-related business must obtain the necessary approvals a minimum of one (1) week prior to the travel.
-The faculty member must also disclose any consulting or financial interests as per section 6.3.4 that relates to the travel.
+Pursuant to Section 6.3.4 the faculty member must also disclose any consulting or financial interests that relate to the travel.